Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Introduction

-\end{enumerate} Hypothesis \eqref{eq:onesample} arises when a sample is being compared to a hypothetical population with known prior information, while \eqref{eq:twosample} sparks interest to compare two parallel groups, particularly a control group and a treatment group in scientific experiments.
-In the low dimensional setting where $p$ is fixed, traditional tests have been extensively studied for testing both \eqref{eq:onesample} and \eqref{eq:twosample}.
-For example, the properties for both the one-sample and two-sample Hotelling's $T^2$ tests have been examined under the assumption of normality \citep{Anderson_2003}.
-We refer to \cite{DemboShao_2006} and \cite{LiuShao_2013} for the large and moderate deviation asymptotics for the Hotelling's $T^2$-statistics without normality.
+\end{itemize} When $p$ is fixed, traditional tests have been extensively studied for testing both \eqref{eq:onesample} and \eqref{eq:twosample}.
+For example, the properties for both the one-sample and two-sample Hotelling's $T^2$ tests have been examined under normality assumption \citep{Anderson_2003}.
+We refer to \cite{LiuShao_2013} for a moderate deviation result in the absence of normality.

 Generally, the sum of squares-type and the maximum-type statistics are used to test the hypotheses \eq{eq:onesample} and \eq{eq:twosample} in the high dimensional settings.
-The sum of squares-type statistics aim to mimic the weighted Euclidean norms, $\| \bA^{1/2} \bmu_1 \|_2^2 $ or $\|\bA^{1/2} (\bmu_1-\bmu_2) \|_2^2$ for certain linear transformation $\bA$, and the corresponding tests are powerful for detecting relatively dense signals \citep{BaiSaranadasa_1996, SrivastavaDu_2008, Srivastava_2009, ChenQin_2010}.
-Statistics of the maximum-type, on the other hand, are preferable for detecting relatively sparse signals \citep{LiuShao_2013,CaiLiuXia_2014} and have been used in a variety of applications including the medical image problem \citep{JamesClymerSchmalbrock_2001}, anomaly detections \citep{CastagnaSunSiegfried_2003} and gene selections \citep{Martens_2005}.
+The sum of squares-type statistics aim to mimic the weighted Euclidean norms, $| \bA \bmu_1 |_2^2 $ or $|\bA (\bmu_1-\bmu_2) |_2^2$ for certain linear transformation $\bA$, and the corresponding tests are powerful for detecting relatively dense signals \citep{BaiSaranadasa_1996, ChenQin_2010}.
+Statistics of the maximum-type, on the other hand, are preferable for detecting relatively sparse signals \citep{CaiLiuXia_2014} and have been used in a variety of applications including the medical image problem \citep{JamesClymerSchmalbrock_2001} and gene selections \citep{Martens_2005}.

-Most existing testing procedures for \eq{eq:onesample} and \eq{eq:twosample} rely on the derivation the pivotal limiting distribution of test statistics, from which the critical value is approximated.
-In the high dimensional scenarios, various structural assumptions on the unknown covariance matrices have been imposed.
-For example, the thresholding test statistic proposed by \cite{ZhongChenXu_2013} for the one-sample problem \eqref{eq:onesample} requires weak dependence to guarantee the asymptotic normality, that is, the observation is generated by the model $\bX=\bW+\bmu$ with weakly stationary sequence $\bW=(W_{1},\ldots, W_{p})'$ satisfying $\sum_{k\geq 1}\left|\text{Cov}(W_{1},W_{k+1 })\right|<\infty$.
-For the two-sample problem \eqref{eq:twosample}, \cite{CaiLiuXia_2014} proposed a testing procedure whose validity requires that, among certain moment conditions, the unknown covariance matrices satisfy $\bSigma_1=\bSigma_2$ and $\max_{1\leq k< \ell \leq p}|\omega_{k \ell}/\s{ \omega_{k k} \omega_{\ell \ell} }| \leq c$ for precision matrix $\bOmega=(\omega_{k \ell})_{1\leq k,\ell \leq p}$ and some $c\in (0,1)$.